craftcms/feed-me/README.md

 - `url` _(optional)_ - If your feed URL changes, you can specify it here.
 Ensure the structure of the feed matches your field mappings.

+### Performance

+Feed Me can handle importing large feeds by using Craft's Tasks service.
+Testing has shown that processing a feed with 10K items take roughly 15 minutes to import.

+To get the most out of your feed processing, follow the below suggestions:

+- Turn off `devMode`.
+Craft's built-in logging when `devMode` is switched on will greatly slow down the import process, and causes a high degree of memory overhead.
+- Consider selecting the `Add Entries` option for duplication handling, depending on your requirements.
+- Consider turning off the `Backup` option for the feed.
+This will depend on your specific circumstances.

+When directly running a feed, you will need to adjust the `memory_limit` and `max_execution_time` values in your php.ini file.
+This is due to the fact that directly processing a feed doesn't utalize Craft's Tasks service, which provides workarounds to these issues.

 ## Template example

 While you can create a feed task to insert data as entries, there are times which you may prefer to capture feed data on-demand, rather than saving as an entry.
 You can easily do this through your twig templates using the below.